 Elliptical machines can be tricky to mount.
 When you step on the pedals, they can move so be careful.
 The best way to do it is to hold onto the right handlebar, put your right foot on the right pedal and then grab the left handle as you swing your other leg over and place your left foot onto the left pedal.

-When both your feet are on the pedals, allow the pedals to balance out and gain your own balance.
-Once you feel strong in your position, take a look at your feet.
-Make sure that they are in an even position on the pedals.
-Elliptical pedals are larger than your feet so you can move them around to whatever position works best.
+When both your feet are on the pedals, allow the brakes to balance out and gain your balance.
+Once you secure strong in your position, take a look at your feet.
+Make sure that they are in an even place on the pedals.
+Elliptical pedals are more significant than your feet so you can move them around to whatever position works best.

 You get the most grip and momentum when you place your foot closer to the front of the pedals.